wp-plugins/radio-station/readme.txt

 * added filter for DJ Avatar size on Author page template
 * fix to Schedule Override metabox value saving
 * fix to Playlist track list overflowing metabox
-* fix to missing day of week headings in master schedule
+* fix to missing day of week headings in Master Schedule
+* fix to weekday display for Upcoming DJ Widget
+* fix to user display labels on select DJ metabox
 * fix to file_exists check for DJ on Air stylesheet path
 * fix to make DJ multi-select input full metabox width
 * fix to expand admin menu when on genre taxonomy page